Yokohime/Chiyoko_ZOOL710_project/README.md

 # Workflow

-This template also uses the convention that Folder names begin with a capital letter.
+This repository also uses the convention that Folder names begin with a capital letter.

-All data goes into the Data folder and any subfolders.
+All data goes into the 'Data' folder and any subfolders.
-All code goes into the Code folder or subfolders.
+All code goes into the 'Code' folder or subfolders.
 All results (figures, tables, computed values) go into Results folder or subfolders.
 All products (manuscripts, supplement, presentation slides, web apps, etc.) go into Products subfolders.
 See the various README.md files in those folders for some more information.